 - Tie the image to the message

-- Match your creative to your landing page (This kind of cohesiveness is also important for brand awareness)
+- Match your creativity to your landing page (This kind of cohesiveness is also important for brand awareness)

 - Sequence creative to tell a story